Center for International Policy: Security Assistance Monitor

 Led by director Christina Arabia, Security Assistance Monitor (SAM) tracks and analyzes U.S. security and defense assistance programs worldwide.
 By informing policymakers, media, scholars, NGOs and the public in the United States and abroad about trends and issues related to U.S. foreign security assistance, their aim is to enhance transparency and promote greater oversight of U.S. military and police aid, arms sales and training.

 The SAM database compiles all publicly available data on U.S. foreign security assistance programs worldwide from 2000 to the present.
 Collected from a wide range of government documents, the database provides detailed numbers on U.S. arms sales, military and police aid and training programs.
 Users can search these numbers by country, region, program and assistance type.

-Arms & Security Project
+Arms and Security Project

 The Arms and Security Project engages in media outreach and public education aimed at promoting reforms in U.S. policies on nuclear weapons, military spending and the arms trade.
 It seeks to advance the notion that diplomacy and international cooperation are the most effective tools for protecting the United States.
 According to program director William D. Hartung, "the use of military force is largely irrelevant in addressing the greatest dangers we face, from terrorism, to nuclear proliferation, to epidemics of disease, to climate change, to inequities of wealth and income.
 The allocation of budgetary resources needs to be changed to reflect this reality."

 Hartung's research is most frequently sited in publications such as the Hill, Defense News, the Washington Post among others.